namgivu/serverless-demo/doc/nn-note.md

     ie a wrapper/simpler-syntax to work with cloud provider ie user has no knowledge about Cloud Formation to work with cloud provider

+## when should we use serverless
+image thumbnail
+video multi-dimension